Frequently asked questions.

 What happens if my therapist and I are not the right fit?

 Though rare, this can happen!
 Some therapists offer expertise for certain issues that may not align with what you need, or you may simply find that the two of you don’t connect.
 This is not a failure on either part.
 If you feel your therapist is not the right fit, the best thing to do is have a conversation about it.
 Your therapist can help you find another provider who may be a better fit for you.
-Our goal is always for our clients to receive the best care, whether is that from us or from another clinician.
+Our goal is always for our clients to receive the best care, whether that is from us or from another clinician.